projectsveltos/sveltos/docs/register/workload_identity.md

 ## End-to-end Setup Guides

-The guides below walk through the full cloud-side setup required before running `sveltosctl register cluster`.
+The guides below walk through the full cloud-side setup required before running the registration command.

 !!! note
     These guides show one specific way we configured each cloud provider.
 They are not the only valid approach.
-If you already know how to set up IRSA, GKE Workload Identity, or Azure federated credentials for a Kubernetes workload, you can skip straight to the `sveltosctl register cluster` command above — the cloud setup only needs to end with the management cluster pod having permission to call the managed cluster's API server.
+If you already know how to set up IRSA, GKE Workload Identity, or Azure federated credentials for a Kubernetes workload, you can skip straight to the `sveltosctl register cluster-eks/cluster-gke/cluster-aks` command above.
+The cloud setup only needs to end with the management cluster pod having permission to call the managed cluster's API server.

 ??? example "EKS — IRSA-based workload identity"